STORM-IRIT/Radium-Engine/tests/ExamplePluginWithLib/README.md

 # Plugin sharing library
-This example illustrate how to distribute a library alongside a plugin Radium, while making the library available for any other plugin.
+This example illustrates how to distribute a library alongside a plugin Radium, while making the library available for any other plugin.

 It has two components: